 Imagery and Metaphysical Conceits

-The poem has sensuous imagery, which is very well depicted from the appeal of the poem to our senses of sight and hearing.
-The god of love has created a woman in whom both beauties, the beauty of eyes and the beauty of voice combine to captivate the poet.
+The Fair Singer has sensuous imagery, which is very well depicted from the appeal of the poem to our senses of sight and hearing.
+The god of love has created a woman in whom both beauties, the beauty of eyes, and the beauty of voice combine to captivate the poet.

 In addition to the beauty of the eyes and the beauty of the voice, there is the appeal of the woman’s thick and abundant hair.

 To regard the beloved woman as a sweet enemy is a paradox.
-In fact, the basic conceit in the poem is that the relationship between two opposing parties.
+In fact, the basic conceit in The Fair Singer is that the relationship between the two opposing parties.
 The woman is a sweet enemy whose charms are resisted by the poet, who, however, finds himself helpless and in no position to win.

 In the final stanza, this particular conceit reaches its climax, especially in the concluding two lines in which the man and the woman are visualized as two army commanders facing each other, with the woman having the advantage of both the wind and the sun.